-The Youngest IAS officer of India sounds fascinating right!
-Well, it is, Ankur Garg was an IIT graduate and was able to to the UPSC CSE exam on his first attempt itself at the age of 22.
+The Youngest IAS officer in India sounds fascinating, right?
+Well, it is, Ankur Garg was an IIT graduate and was able to to the UPSC CSE exam on his first attempt at the age of 22.

 Family, place of birth, and the early life of Ankur Garg.